RasmusLC1/RasmusLC1/README.md

 This project showcases a custom-built game engine powering a procedurally generated 2D dungeon crawler featuring real-time AI, dynamic lighting, and interactive gameplay mechanics.

 ### Features
-- 🧠 Advanced Enemy AI optimized to handle hundreds of enemies simultaneously using efficient algorithms like A* for pathfinding and Spatial Hash Grid for fast lookups.
-The AI dynamically adjusts its behavior based on proximity to the player, scaling in complexity to provide more challenging encounters.
+- 🧠 Advanced Enemy AI optimized to handle hundreds of enemies simultaneously using A* for pathfinding and Spatial Hash Grid for fast lookups.
+The AI dynamically scales its decision-making by checking fewer parameters when enemies are far from the player, minimizing computational overhead.
 - 🏰 Procedural Dungeon Generation using cellular automata and custom rulesets
 - 🗺️ Spatial Hash Grid for efficient collision detection and entity lookups
 - 🌟 Real-Time Dynamic Lighting that updates as the player explores the dungeon